Crinolo/swgoh-stat-calc/README.md

 ## Methods ##

-Examples below make use of the [api-swgoh-help](https://github.com/r3volved/api-swgoh-help/tree/node) package (loaded in to variable `swapi`) to collect the data.
+Examples below make use of the [api-swgoh-help](https://github.com/r3volved/api-swgoh-help/tree/node) package (loaded in to variable `swapi`) to collect the raw data.
 See it's documentation to learn more about how to use it to gather this data.

 ### .setGameData(gameData) ###